Bio-electromagnetics for Healthcare and Security Applications

-Understanding the underlying interaction mechanisms caused by RF exposure is necessary for assessing the possible impact on human health.
+Understanding the underlying interaction mechanisms caused by EM exposure is necessary for assessing the possible impact on human health.
 The interaction of EM fields with biological systems can be categorised by several mechanisms, depending on the type and frequency of exposure.

 EM Absorption within the Body vs. Age

-Our studies include investigations on the effects of ageing on the level of interaction with EM waves, and whether such changes may have different implications on the human or animal well-being.
+Our studies include investigations on the effects of ageing on the level of interaction with EM fields, and whether such changes may have different implications on the human or animal well-being.
 Ageing variations have included the impact of body size changes, changes to dielectric properties due to ageing and other factors.